 I want to roll competitively!
 What are tournaments like, and how do I sign up?

 Tournaments are a great experience for kids, promoting self-confidence, responsibility, and a competitive spirit!
 They’re also a great way for kids and adults to get to know other logrollers and get lots of extra rolling in.
 Best-of-five or best-of-three matches are held to determine what place each roller gets.
-Tournaments might seem like a big step right away, all “amateur” tournaments listed in the tournament page above are perfect for kids and novice adults who have been rolling for any amount of time!
-Coulee Region Logrollers and Coaches are very friendly and always love showing the ropes to new competitors!
+Tournaments might seem like a big step right away, but all “amateur” tournaments listed in the tournament page above are perfect for kids and novice adults who have been rolling for any amount of time!
+Coulee Region Logrollers and Coaches are very friendly and always love showing the ropes to new competitors.
 At each amateur tournament, the top three finishers will be awarded a medal or another cool award.

 Tournaments are super fun and are highly recommended for all rollers!
 Don’t forget that anyone can compete- no matter if you have been rolling for two years or two weeks!